SebastianM98/TEMPSENSOR_SIRENE/README.md

 The app that I use for making the code is arduino.
 My micro controller is a ESP32 from JOY-IT.
 It uses WiFi to connect with BLYNK.
+For the tweeter speaker i use the LM386 as an OPAMP filter.
+The tone can be high or low by using the potentio meter.

+So now about the working, i have problem that my serial monitor shows "Can't read the DHT sensor.
+I use 3.3V input, it can be solved by using 5V or rewiring a bit.